crazyguitar/wordbank/2017-03-25/README.md

 * Describe a person you would like to know more about.
 Why do you want to know more about this person.
-* Do you prefer to use e-ails to comunicate with your friends and family members or do you prefer to use the telephone?
+* Do you prefer to use e-mails to comunicate with your friends and family members or do you prefer to use the telephone?
 * Describe one event that has positive effects on you.
 * Describe a type of movie you do not like.
 Explain why you don't like it.